-Hidden in a limestone canyon are two alcoves with pictographs (and a faint petroglyph or two) on their walls.
+Hidden in a limestone canyon in the Mormon Mountain Wilderness of southern Nevada are two alcoves with pictographs (and a faint petroglyph or two) on their walls.
 Some of the pictographs are of riders on horseback—a clear sign of historical contact with the Southern Paiute and really fascinating to see.

-After the pictographs, we went up the canyon to see if we could find anything else and we came across an agave roasting pit.
+After the pictographs, we went up the canyon to see if we could find anything else, and we came across an agave roasting pit.
 Native Americans would gather agave, pile them into a pit, and roast them.
 Beyond the roasting pit, we hiked up the canyon for a couple of hours but didn't discover anything beyond a few campsites.

 As always, please respect these sites and do not touch or remove anything from them.
 All archaeological sites are protected by federal law.
 See Rock Art Etiquette.